Mbd06b/bright/README.md

 * (honorable mention) Taiga - https://github.com/kaleidos-ventures/taiga-docker/ - Taiga: The free and open-source project management tool
 For cross-functional agile teams to work effectively https://www.taiga.io

 I am always on the lookout for accessible applications/resources that endevor to embody what I see as the potential for technology to support human thriving, and colloboration at scale.
-The above are on the shortlist of who I'm paying attention to currently to succeeed.
+The either the individual success or the convergence of the above constellation of apps are on the shortlist of who I would like to see scaled.

 # Technologies